-No areas of woodland as listed on the Ancient Woodland Inventory (AWI) are located within 300m of the scheme (SE Map).
+An area of woodland as listed on the Ancient Woodland Inventory (AWI) as 'ancient (of semi-natural origin)' encompasses the northern section of the scheme extent (SE Map).
+No vegetation removal is expected as part of these works.

 There are no areas of woodland or individual trees covered by a Tree Preservation Order (TPO) within 300m of the scheme extents (Highland Council).